cox-katie/portfolio/_projects/2024-11-24-Braze-prompt.md

 title: 'Personalize customer experience with variables and API integrations'
 Subtitle: 'A walkthrough of a course on using variables and APIs to personalize customer interactions'
 date: 2024-11-26
-description: Learn how to personalize customer interactions and streamline automation using variables and API integrations in Ada.
-This guide walks through key concepts, real-world applications, and a structured learning approach designed to build confidence and drive adoption.
+description: Learn to personalize customer interactions and automate workflows in Ada using variables and API integrations.
 featured_image: '/images/heart.jpeg'
 order_number: 1
 ---